digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 If you have a garage door opener, see the I/O Linc documentation for the meaning of the `momentary` keyword (not supported/needed for other devices).

 Dimmers can be configured with a maximum level when turning a device on or setting a percentage level.
 If a maximum level is configured, openHAB will never set the level of the dimmer above the level specified.
-The below example sets a maximum level of 70% for dimmer 1 and 60% for dimmer2:
+The below example sets a maximum level of 70% for dim 1 and 60% for dim 2:

-    Dimmer d1 "dimmer 1" {insteonplm="xx.xx.xx:F00.00.11#dimmer,dimmermax=70"}
+    Dimmer d1 "dim 1" {insteonplm="xx.xx.xx:F00.00.11#dimmer,dimmermax=70"}
-    Dimmer d2 "dimmer 2" {insteonplm="xx.xx.xx:F00.00.15#loaddimmer,dimmermax=60"}
+    Dimmer d2 "dim 2" {insteonplm="xx.xx.xx:F00.00.15#loaddimmer,dimmermax=60"}

 Setting a maximum level does not affect manual turning on or dimming a switch.